Additive posets, CW-complexes, and graphs

 4. Given a set $I$, the finite subsets of~$I$ with an even number of elements form an additive subposet of $2^I_f$ denoted by $2^I_{ev}$.

-5. Let $R$ be a Boolean ring that is a ring such that $x^2=x$ for all $x\in R$.
-It is known that such a ring is commutative and $x+x=0$ for all $x\in R$.
-The canonical partial order in $R$ is defined by $x \leq y$ if $x=xy$.
-The underlying abelian group of~$R$ with this partial order is an additive poset.
+5. Let $R$ be a Boolean ring that is a ring such that $a^2=a$ for all $a\in R$.
+It is known that such a ring is commutative and $a+a=0$ for all $a\in R$.
+The canonical partial order in $R$ is defined by $a \leq b$ if $a=ab$.
+It is easy to check that the underlying additive group of~$R$ with this partial order is an additive poset.